Skip links

 OSHA bathroom break requirements also cater to the needs of transgender workers.
 Workplaces should be mindful of accommodating their transgender workers.
 Therefore, laws on bathroom breaks at work should give them the respect they deserve.
 However, it is not acceptable to ask a worker to provide official documents for them to use the toilet facility they feel is most appropriate for them.
 And employers can not ask workers to use a separate toilet because of their transgender status.

-Strategies for Employers to manage Restroom Breaks
+Strategies for Employers to Manage Restroom Breaks

 Good Hygiene is Good for Business